 Results 1–10 of 22 for "Psychology Topic"X related to "APA and partners sponsor briefing on..."
-Refine Your Search Refine Your Search TopicStress (4)Therapy (3)Trauma (2)Addictions (1)Aging (1) 17 more... [+] Alzheimer's (1)Anger (1)Autism (1)Children (1)Death & dying (1)Disability (1)Health disparities (1)Law & psychology (1)Marriage & divorce (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Socioeconomic status (1)Teens (1)Violence (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 22 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 2.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
-Psychology Topic 3.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 4.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 5.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 6.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
-Learn more about APA research and where to get help.Psychology Topic 8.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 9.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Refine Your Search Refine Your Search TopicTherapy (5)Stress (4)Aging (2)Alzheimer's (2)Emotional health (2) 21 more... [+] Socioeconomic status (2)Teens (2)Trauma (2)Violence (2)Women & men (2)Addictions (1)Anger (1)Autism (1)Children (1)Death & dying (1)Depression (1)Disability (1)Health disparities (1)Law & psychology (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Personality (1)Safety & design (1)Sexual abuse (1)Sleep (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 22 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 2.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 3.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
+Psychology Topic 4.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 5.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
+Psychology Topic 6.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 7.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 8.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
+Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 9.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
 Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 10.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
-If acquisition occurs instantly, that’s making a memory.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "APA and partners sponsor briefing on..."
+If acquisition occurs instantly, that’s making a memory.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 22 for "Psychology Topic"X related to "APA and partners sponsor briefing on..."